bcgov/openshift-launchpad/README.md

 - The client container exposes port 3000 and can be viewed by visiting http://localhost:3000
 - The server container exposes port 5000 and can be viewed by visiting http://localhost:5000
 - The database container exposes port 5432 and can be viewed by using pgAdmin.

-## Contributing

-If you intended to make changes to this boilerplate, you will want to use one of the following workflows.

 ## License